xinwenfu/VChat_KSTET_DLL/README.md

 	https://github.com/DaintyJet/VChat_KSTET_DLL/assets/60448620/c509b866-ddc1-4fcf-8eff-3adc1a85d92b

 #### Malicious DLLs
-As was previously discussed in the introduction of this walkthrough DLLs are [Dynamic-Link-Libraries](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library), these are libraries that are loaded into memory, and shared between processes.
+As was previously discussed in the introduction of this walkthrough DLLs are [Dynamic-Link-Libraries](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library), these are libraries that are loaded into memory, and *shared* between processes.
 If a program is set to use a custom DLL, or is not statically-linked then the addresses for the functions in a DLL will be resolved by a [Runtime Dynamic Linker](https://learn.microsoft.com/en-us/windows/win32/dlls/run-time-dynamic-linking) or a [Loadtime Dynamic Linker](https://learn.microsoft.com/en-us/windows/win32/dlls/load-time-dynamic-linking).
 In our case the use of the [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) means we will be invoking the [Runtime Dynamic Linker](https://learn.microsoft.com/en-us/windows/win32/dlls/run-time-dynamic-linking).
 Once we have loaded and linked our malicious DLL to the executable we can use any function located within the DLL.
 Additionally if the DLL contains a [DLLMain(...)](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library#the-dll-entry-point) function, this will be executed when the DLL is loaded.
 This is not present in all DLLs and when it is will often be used to initialize any data structures or variables that will be needed by the DLL's functions.
 This attack should **not be confused** with DLL load order hijacking attacks which exploit the [search order](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order) Windows uses for resolving DLLs.

 DLLs are commonly used in Windows applications for a [number of reasons](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library#dll-advantages).
-One of the first to be mentioned is that fewer system resources will be used when the DLL is used by many processes as rather than loading and linking the library for each individual process, the DLL will be loaded into memory once and each processes that uses the DLL will be linked against it.
+One of the first to be mentioned is efficiency as fewer system resources will be used when the DLL is loaded and shared between many processes rather than loading and linking the library for each individual process, this is because the DLL will be loaded into memory once and each processes that uses the DLL will be linked against it.
 DLLs also allow programs to at runtime load the correct DLL based on the requirements and conditions of the system, this promotes more modular systems.
-Finally we can see that if a program uses DLLs they do not need to be recompiled and relinked if the DLL is modified and replaced; only if the function signature or returned values changes would the executable need to be modified and recompiled.
+Finally we can see that if a program uses DLLs they do not need to be recompiled and relinked if the DLL is modified and replaced; the program need to be recoiled only if the function signature or returned values change as the executable would need to be modified to account for this.

-This is why DLLs are used in the Windows OS to provide API wrappers to the OS Systemcalls, in addition to the interrupts for Windows systemcalls not being the most stable and changing from time to time.
-You could use some [online resources](https://j00ru.vexillium.org/syscalls/nt/64/) that track the systemcall interfaces and recompile your program for each build but it is much simpler to use the APIS provided in the DLLs!
+This is why DLLs are used in the Windows OS to provide API wrappers to the OS Systemcalls, in addition to the fact that the numeric interrupts used to start/signal Windows systemcalls are not the most stable and change from time to time in Windows Updates and versions.
+You could use some [online resources](https://j00ru.vexillium.org/syscalls/nt/64/) that track the systemcall interfaces and recompile your program for each build but it is much simpler to use the APIs provided in the DLLs to prevent the unnecessary recompilations!

 We will be using the fact that the [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) function can accept a location string in the form of a [Universal Naming Convention (UNC)](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/62e862f4-2a51-452e-8eeb-dc4ff5ee33cc) string.
 This allows us to use the `LoadLibraryA` function to load a malicious DLL hosted on a remote [SMB share](https://learn.microsoft.com/en-us/windows-server/storage/file-server/file-server-smb-overview).
 We will use the [Impacket-Scripts](https://www.kali.org/tools/impacket-scripts/) package of exploitation tools to host a SMB share on the Kali Linux machine!